MathiasTEriksen/DongleProject/README.md

 Updated source code: https://github.com/MSNetrom/rpipdi

 Using this source code, all you have to do is enter the rpipdi folder and use the sudo ./rpipdi command to excecute write and erase commands.
 When using this command, always -c and -d values must be entered.
 These are the values for which GPIO pins correspond clock and data, in our case -c is 26 and -d 21.
+NOTE: libcm2835 library must be installed for this program to function.

 ## upload.py